Dry Skin Treatment & Cream Options

 - Try to reduce exposure to things or environments that are drying out your skin

-- Moisturise regularly; if your skin is itchy, then you should choose a moisturiser that has added itch relief
+- Moisturize regularly; if your skin is itchy, then you should choose a moisturizer for sensitive skin that has added itch relief.

 However, if within 1-2 weeks of adopting these strategies your dry skin isn’t improving, or is getting worse, then you should go to the doctor to confirm your diagnosis – there may be something more than simple dry skin going on.

 Your doctor will then recommend a suitable dry skin treatment plan depending on the cause of your dry skin and the severity of it.
 If your condition is serious or if your doctor feels it is necessary, they may refer you to a dermatologist or skin specialist.
-Otherwise, some changes to your lifestyle, over-the-counter itch-relieving moisturising creams such as Suu Balm™ should be sufficient to treat your symptoms.
+Otherwise, some changes to your lifestyle, or over-the-counter anti itch creams from Suu Balm™ should be sufficient to treat your symptoms.

 Simple changes to your daily activities and lifestyle can help to prevent and relieve dry skin.
 Try to: